"The broad mass of a nation... will more easily fall

 2) Disciples Recorded: That together they recorded enough

-actual information about Jesus and his message for us to get the truth through
+actual information about Yeshua and his message for us to get the truth through

 their text.
 This is most obviously not true!